NethermindEth/dotnet-libp2p/docs/README.md

     .BuildServiceProvider();
 ```

-One of injected services is IPeerFactory implementation.
-It allows to create a peer that can wait for connections:
+One of the injected services is `IPeerFactory`.
+It allows peer to be created that can wait for connections:

 ```cs
 IPeerFactory peerFactory = serviceProvider.GetService<IPeerFactory>()!;